IBM-Blockchain/ansible-collection/docs/source/index.rst

 ..
 SPDX-License-Identifier: Apache-2.0
 ..

-IBM Blockchain Platform collection for Ansible
+IBM Blockchain collection for Ansible
 ==============================================

-The IBM Blockchain Platform provides advanced tooling that allows you to quickly build, operate & govern and grow blockchain networks.
-It uses Hyperledger Fabric, the open source, industry standard for enterprise blockchain.
-It also helps you to deploy Hyperledger Fabric networks anywhere, either to cloud or on-premises, using Kubernetes.

-This Ansible collection, provided as part of the IBM Blockchain Platform, enables you to automate the building of Hyperledger Fabric networks.
+This Ansible collection, enables you to automate the building of Hyperledger Fabric networks.

+It supports creating these networks within
+- the IBM Hyperledger Fabric Support Offering
+- Fabric Open Source Stack (Hyperledger Labs `Fabric Operations <https://github.com/hyperledger-labs/fabric-operator>`_  and `Fabric Operations Console <https://github.com/hyperledger-labs/fabric-operations-console>`_)

+Roles are provided to install the operations console and operator; additional roles and modules can then create the Fabric Network.

 License
 =======